 But it was all over before the first snow and no one had to do a thing.

 The reader is therefore prepared for something bad to happen.
 But what, and to who?
-Not to these guys — the inverse of travelling angels (I call it the travelling devil trope) — wreaking havoc wherever they go, then toddling off on their rich, merry ways.
+Not to these guys — the inverse of Blow-in Saviours — wreaking havoc wherever they go, then toddling off on their rich, merry ways.
 The opening therefore serves as a frame for the ‘main narrative’, which is the series of events between Walter and Buck moving in and leaving.

 Walter: Attracted to the dark underbelly of life and treats human beings of this world the same as he treats his objects.
 He justifies his actions by invoking the cause of high art.